Saturday, September 14, 2024

 3. The Lalitha Sahasranamam published in Tamil by Shri Ramakrishna Thapovanam, Thiruipparaithurai, Trichy District, Tamilnadu, India with commentary by Shrimath Swami Sithbavandar

-Shri Lalitha Sahasranamam: Namam 618: Shri Parama (ōṃ paramāyai namaḥ)
+Shri Lalitha Sahasranamam: Namam 673: Shri Brhati (ōṃ bṛhatyai namaḥ)

-The Goddess Divine Mother is the Supreme.
+The Divine Mother is immense (very big in nature).

-The Divine Mother is the ‘Supreme’.
+The Divine Mother is immense or very big.

-C N Nachiappun
+C N Nachiappan

 References: